-Offers of places will be made on the national offer date of 16 April 2024 or next working day after that date.
-Parents will have $\underline{14 \text{ days}}$ to accept the offer of a school/academy place.
+Offers of places will be made on the national offer date of 16 April 2025 or next working day after that date if the national offer date falls on a weekend or Bank Holiday.
+Parents will have 14 days to accept the offer of a school/academy place.